 ‘When Mozart performed, he played Mozart.
 And he improvised.
 In that respect, the concerts of my music sometimes might be closer to the performance practise of the classical composers than many people might think.’

-“Mozart, for example, is known for often having no written piano part when he performed the piano concertos himself…at least not until his publisher urged him to write down his music so that others could perform it as well.
+“Mozart, for example, is known for often having no written piano part when he performed the piano concertos…at least not until his publisher urged him to write down his music so that others could perform it as well.
 One could say that from the late 19th century onwards, classical tradition drifted away from this, towards a more strict approach of playing only the written notes, without the original spontaneous elements. i intend to bring back that element to classical music

 “Rembrandt knows how to build small ideas rhythmically pointedly into long arcs of tension.”